 2012 BioBlitz in Rocky

 The BioBlitz was part scientific endeavor, part festival and part outdoor classroom.
-Participants combed the park, observing and recording as many plant and animal species as possible in 24 hours.
-Activities included catching insects, spotting birds, exploring and examining aquatic invertebrates and using technology to better understand the diverse ecosystems of this unique park.
+Participants combed the park, recording as many plant and animal species as possible in 24 hours.

 The Rocky Mountain National Park BioBlitz was made possible through the generous support of foundations and corporations.
-Through National Geographic's partnership efforts, the 2012 presenting sponsors were Verizon Wireless and GEICO.
+Presenting sponsors included Verizon Wireless and GEICO.
 Additional corporate and foundation support came from Southwest Airlines and the Harold M. and Adeline S. Morrison Family Foundation.

-National Geographic has had a close relationship with the National Park Service since the Service's inception; the Society helped draft legislation to establish the Service in 1916.
-National Geographic has given grants to establish or sustain national parks and has extensively covered the parks in its media for nearly a century.
+National Geographic has had a close relationship with the National Park Service (NPS) since the NPS began.
+The society helped draft legislation to establish the National Park Service in 1916.
+National Geographic has provided grants to establish or sustain national parks and has covered the parks in its media extensively for nearly a century.